brianglass/anastasis/files/thursday_matins3.md

 **Theotokion.
 Awed by the beauty.**

-As I called to mind the measureless wealth of your sympathy and the invincible might of your power, beset by trouble and in dread despair, I ran to your protection; crying with tears from the depths of my heart, I cry to you Virgin Mother of God, Â‘Save me, save the unworthy!Â’
+As I called to mind the measureless wealth of your sympathy and the invincible might of your power, beset by trouble and in dread despair, I ran to your protection; crying with tears from the depths of my heart, I cry to you Virgin Mother of God, ‘Save me, save the unworthy!’

 ****